 Frankly said — popularity nowadays can be bought.
 Ranking and presence on search engines or portals can be paid for, and reviews can be and are manipulated.
 Sharing and boosting on Social Media like on the Facebooks among us, can be and are equally manipulated and paid for.
 And certainly pure luck, coincidence, and even nepotism have their share likewise.

 On the other hand, of course many popular school have legitimate reasons to be popular.
 They may have reputable teachers or special programs, offer excellent Thai Massage courses and interesting workshops, have (had) international influence, or some perhaps are just cheap offering decent Thai Massage and bodywork education, and so on.

 So… what is it worth then to be “popular” nowadays?
 Well, it implies a lot actually, because it means quantitative presence on the Net and with that — more exposure.
 And exposure as a rule means more clients e.g. students.
 It means in fact also that we here at TraditionalBodywork.com, by writing this article, contribute to the popularity-game and help the already “popular” schools to become even more popular.

 But why the “Top 21?”
-Well, perhaps just because “Top 30” would probably take too much of the reader’s time, and with a globally declining concentration time-span of mankind it would not only be too much to ask for, but also a waste of my blogging time…
+Well, perhaps just because “Top 30” would probably take too much of the reader’s time, and with a globally declining concentration time-span of mankind it would perhaps be too much to ask for.

 Anyway, having said all that, let’s take a look at the best known Thai Massage schools in Thailand.
 And of course, one should always take a list like this with a very big grain of salt!